chirpradio/chirpradio-machine/README.rst

 Copy the new NML into Traktor's root directory::

-  NEW_NML=/samba/traktor/TraktorProRootDirectory/new-collection.nml
-  sudo install -o traktor -g traktor output.nml $NEW_NML
+  install -m 0775 -g traktor output.nml /mnt/disk_array/traktor/TraktorProRootDirectory/new-collection.nml

-At this point Traktor can be switched over to the new collection.
+At this point Traktor can be switched over to the new collection whereby you shut down Traktor, rename new-collection.nml to collection.nml and restart Traktor.

 Step #4: Upload New Data to the DJ Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~